joshiausdemwald/AutowiringBundle/README.md

 You may use the @Optional and @Strict dependencies to control how the DIC deals with them.
-Internally, @Optional controls exception handling when the service does not exists and @Strict sets how the service reference is validated by the DIC.
+Internally, @Optional controls exception handling when the service does not exist and @Strict sets how the service reference is validated by the DIC.

 Example: